Magnetron85/Radiology-Right-Click/readme.txt

 It works by highlighting text in PowerScribe360 as installed at the authors institution or NotePad for troubleshooting.

 The user highlights text and right clicks with the mouse.
-A new right click menu appears with various useful functions.
+A new right click menu appears in PowerScribe or NotePad with various useful functions.
 The script can be paused to see the default right click menu for a specified time - 3 minutes default and up to 10 hours to turn off for an entire shift.

 Users can hide calculators that are infrequently or not used.
 Preferences are saved in a preferences.ini which is created in the script directory if preferences are edited.